Airport map display in terminal

 Munich Terminal Q&A

-The main security checkpoint is located in the central area of the airport, near the entrance to Terminal 2.
-Additional security checkpoints are located in Terminal 1 and the satellite building of Terminal 2.
+MUC has a main checkpoint near the entrance to Terminal 2.
+Additional checkpoints are in Terminal 1 and the satellite of Terminal 2.
+Check the airport website for the latest details.